Alpha-Leporis/Camera-calibration/README.md

 # Different types of camera calibration methods

-1. **Calibration pattern:** Sometimes known as a calibration grid or a calibration target is a repeating pattern of known size and spacing. the best way to perform calibration is to capture several images of an object or pattern of known dimensions from different viewpoints. for example
-	**checkerboard pattern:** camera calibration using checkerboard pattern to get the Intrinsic Matrices depends on the camera calibration accuracy.
+1. **Calibration pattern:** Sometimes known as a calibration grid or a calibration target is a repeating pattern of known size and spacing.
+The best way to perform calibration is to capture several images of an object or pattern of known dimensions from different viewpoints.
+For example, **checkerboard pattern:** camera calibration using checkerboard pattern to get the Intrinsic Matrices depends on the camera calibration accuracy.
 	We can also use **circular patterns** of known dimensions.